elguille2/Learn-Data-Structures-and-Algorithms/README.md

     - `HashTable` is considered a legacy class from earlier versions of Java and has largely been replaced by HashMap for most use cases.
     - `HashMap` is part of the Java Collections Framework and is generally preferred in modern Java programming due to its flexibility and better performance.

-HashTables are effective for quick data access and management, especially in multi-threaded environments where synchronization is necessary.
+sortingAlgorithms.HashTables are effective for quick data access and management, especially in multi-threaded environments where synchronization is necessary.
 However, for most modern applications, HashMap is preferred due to its flexibility and better performance.

 ## Graphs